opticfluorine/sovereign/docs/manual/creators/resources/index.md

 4. Once a tilesheet is added, start the client and generate its sprite definitions using the [Sprite Editor](#sprite-editor).

-### Generating Sprites from Spritesheets
+### Sprites Tab

 ![Sprite Editor](images/sprite_editor.png)

-The **Sprite Editor** allows you to browse the current spritesheets and generate sprite definitions from them.
+The **Sprites** tab in the Resource Editor allows you to browse the current spritesheets and generate sprite definitions from them.
 The *Spritesheet* combo selector at the top-left allows you to select which spritesheet to work with.

 :::{tip}
 If you do not see your spritesheet in the drop-down list, this means it probably has not